 Day 8 – Arrive back New Orleans

-I would have preferred another day in a port, which we possibly could have had if we’d departed from Miami where you pass by the Bahamas.
+I would have preferred another day in a port, which we possibly could have had if we’d departed from Miami where you pass by the Bahamas, there are so many beautiful places in the Caribbean, I would love to stop at them all.
 Departing from New Orleans meant we had a 9 hour trip down the Mississippi River before reaching the open sea.

 Craig and I had experienced a 3 day short cruise departing from Australia and we learnt the earlier you arrive the better.
 Even if you have a designated check in time, head down earlier anyway.
 We decided to check out of our hotel and get a taxi straight to the cruise port.
 Its a well oiled machine upon arrival and once we were out of the taxi, our luggage was loaded straight from the truck to the ship and we didn’t see it again until it arrived at our room on the ship.